miguelmota/miguelmota.github.io/blog/_posts/2015-02-16-naive-bayes-classifier-in-javascript.md

 description: Naive Bayes classifier implementation in JavaScript.
 ---

 The [Naive Bayes classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier) is a pretty popular text classification algorithm because of it's simplicity.
 You'll often see this classifier used for spam detection, authorship attribution, gender authentication, determing whether a review is positive or negative, and even sentiment analysis.
 The Naive Bayes classifier takes in a corpus (body of text) known as a document, which then a stemmer runs through the document and returns a "[bag or words](http://en.wikipedia.org/wiki/Bag-of-words_model)" so to speak.
 [Stemming](http://en.wikipedia.org/wiki/Stemming) is the process of reducing an inflected word to it's word stem (root).
 For example, the stem of the words "dreaming", "dreamer", and "dreamed", is just "dream".

-In the example below I am using the Porter Stemming algorithm, and the Bayes classifier algorithm from the excellent general natural language facility library for node, [natural](https://github.com/NaturalNode/natural/).
+  In the example below, I am using the Porter Stemming algorithm, and the Bayes classifier algorithm from the excellent general natural language facility library for node, [natural](https://github.com/NaturalNode/natural/) by [Chris Umbel](http://www.chrisumbel.com/).

   The way Naive Bayes classifier works is it counts the frequencies of the stemmed words.
 These are called *features*.
 A class can contain many features.
 A document can contain many features of a class.
 Initial we must *train* the classifier to *learn* what class features belong to.
 Once the classifier has enough knowledge of classed features, we can asked it to classify a new document based on prior classifications.
 The algorithm is considered *naive* because it does not take account of where in the document the words are positioned.
 But it turns out that that algorithm does a *pretty* good job of classification even though it is not aware of context.